roboscienceorg/book/source/Introduction/overview.rst

 issue.
 Thus we arrive at the fundamental distinction between syntax and semantics.
-Autonomous systems need to perceive the world, recognize objects, know their location and plan their activities ([intro-autonomy]).
+Autonomous systems need to perceive the world, recognize objects, know their location and plan their activities (:numref:`intro-autonomy`).
 Perception of the world around requires sufficient sensory data to reconstruct the world, but also requires a conceptualization of the world leading to understanding.
 Recognition of objects is essentially the same issue, again requiring